-The AIC MBA in Resort and Casino Management develops future industry managers and executives that can succeed and thrive in a fast, complex and dynamic 21st century resort and casino environment.
-Our students gain a comprehensive understanding of behavioral, ethical, economic and quantitative aspects of business administration as they apply to this growing field.
+The AIC MBA in Resort and Casino Management develops future industry managers and executives that can succeed and thrive in a fast, complex and dynamic 21st-century resort and casino environment.
+Our students gain a comprehensive understanding of behavioral, ethical, economic, and quantitative aspects of business administration as they apply to this growing field.

 AIC’s MBA combines theory with practice to develop a full understanding of the ways that each business discipline can be integrated into a broad-based approach to effective organizational leadership.
-Through this rigorous program, our students develop their decision-making skills, an analytical approach to identifying and resolving management problems, and an appreciation of the relationships between technology and people in the resort and casino industry
+Through this rigorous program, our students develop their decision-making skills, an analytical approach to identifying and resolving management problems, and an appreciation of the relationships between technology and people in the resort and casino industry.

 The MBA Program at AIC is a structured, 12 course, 36 credit program that operates on a cohort-based model, which fosters a close, team-based working relationship between the students within each program-long cohort.
 For this specialized MBA program, students must successfully complete graduate course work in six core business disciplines and complete five courses specific to the resort and casino industry.
-The culmination of the program is the MBA Capstone where students pull together the knowledge gained throughout program by creating a comprehensive business plan to address a significant business problem or issue within the Resort and Casino industry.
+The culmination of the program is the MBA Capstone where students pull together the knowledge gained throughout the program by creating a comprehensive business plan to address a significant business problem or issue within the Resort and Casino industry.

 Our program teaches comprehensive, industry-specific management practices including leadership, ethics, operations, marketing, branding, quantitative analysis, complex and creative problem solving, data interpretation, project management, and a wide range of practical day-to-day tasks.